 Certificate of participation

-Upon completion of the course, participants will receive UNICRI certificate of participation to the specialized training.
-Those attending one or more modules will receive the certificates related to the specific topics addressed.
+Upon completion of each of the courses, participants will receive UNICRI certificate of participation.
+Those attending one or more modules will receive the certificates related to the specific area of expertise.

 For additional information: